Danone to shed Russian dairy business with 1 bln euro write-off | Business

 French food company Danone will shed control of its dairy food business in Russia in a deal that could lead to a write-off of up to 1 billion euros ($978 million), it said on Friday.
 Joining a lengthening list of global companies making costly exits from Russia over the war in Ukraine, Danone will be offloading a business representing about 90% of its operations in Russia, where it will retain its infant nutrition unit.

-"This is the best option to ensure long-term local business continuity," a Danone statement said, adding that the Russian dairy unit accounted for about 5% of the group's net sales in the first nine months of the year.
+"This is the best option to ensure long-term local business continuity," a Danone statement said, adding the Russian dairy unit accounted for about 5% of the group's net sales in the first nine months of the year.
 A source close to the matter said Danone could retain a stake in the dairy business, Russia's biggest.
+The company did not disclose to whom the business would be transferred, while a Russian analyst identified a number of potential suitors.

-"The board has just started a process that will lead to a transaction that could be a full sale or a partial sale," the source said, adding that the aim is to no longer operate the business.
-Many Western food and consumer goods companies including Nestle and Procter & Gamble have continued to provide essential food and medicine to Russia while also facing pressure from consumers and activists to cut all ties with Moscow.
+"The board has just started a process that will lead to a transaction that could be a full sale or a partial sale," the source said, adding the aim was to no longer operate the business.
+Many Western consumer goods companies including Nestle and Procter & Gamble have continued to provide essential food and medicine to Russia while also facing pressure from consumers and activists to cut all ties with Moscow.

+ALL OPTIONS The move is the first since the company said in April it was reviewing all options in Russia.

-In March the company said it would continue to produce essential dairy and infant nutrition products in Russia but had cut other ties with the country over its war in Ukraine.
-At the time, it said it had ended all investments in Russia and would not take any cash, dividends or profits from its business there.
+In March, weeks after Russia's invasion of Ukraine, the company had said it would continue to produce essential dairy and infant nutrition products there, but had cut other ties with the country over the war.
+It also said it had ended all investments in the country and would not take any cash, dividends or profits from its business there.

-Danone did not disclose to whom its Essential Dairy and Plant-based (EDP) division - which has 7,200 employees and 12 production sites - would be transferred.
-The move is the second such announcement this week from a major Western company, coming after
+The Essential Dairy and Plant-based (EDP) division has 7,200 employees and 12 production sites.
+Mikhail Mishchenko, head of Russia's Dairy Market Research Centre, named three potential local suitors: Econiva, Komos and Molvest.

+He said he thought the most likely winner would be Econiva, one of the country's largest suppliers of unpasteurised milk, which also enjoys state support.
+But the assets may also be broken up and distributed across market players, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)